k3vinw/mwd.vim/README.md

 Rationale
 ---------

-Have you ever specified a path in your Vim command line arguments and were surprised to discover that Vim was operating on a completely different path than what you expected? :confused:
+Have you ever started Vim from the command line with a path argument and were surprised to discover that Vim was operating on a completely different path than what you expected? :confused:

-Have you ever found yourself wondering :thinking:

-> Why doesn't Vim just set the path to what I specified at startup?
+Do you think it would be awesome if Vim's current working directory was derived from the path argument?

 Well this could be the perfect plugin for you! :smiley:

-No more fussing with having to manually change the current working directory to the path your specified at startup.
+No more fussing with having to manually change the current working directory after startup.
 MWD is a simple plugin that handles this task for you automatically and requires zero-configuration.

 Q & A
 -----